Want to participate in a short research study? Help shape the future of investing tools and receive a $20 prize!

-At the current liabilities level of AU$372m, the company has maintained a safe level of current assets to meet its obligations, with the current ratio last standing at 1.41x.
-The current ratio is calculated by dividing current assets by current liabilities.
-Usually, for Metals and Mining companies, this is a suitable ratio since there's a sufficient cash cushion without leaving too much capital idle or in low-earning investments.
+With current liabilities at AU$375m, it appears that the company has been able to meet these commitments with a current assets level of AU$523m, leading to a 1.39x current account ratio.
+For Metals and Mining companies, this ratio is within a sensible range since there’s a sufficient cash cushion without leaving too much capital idle or in low-earning investments.

-With debt reaching 64% of equity, MIN may be thought of as relatively highly levered.
-This is a bit unusual for a small-cap stock, since they generally have a harder time borrowing than large more established companies.
+MIN’s level of debt is appropriate relative to its total equity, at 18%.
+MIN is not taking on too much debt commitment, which can be restrictive and risky for equity-holders.
 We can check to see whether MIN is able to meet its debt obligations by looking at the net interest coverage ratio.
 A company generating earnings before interest and tax (EBIT) at least three times its net interest payments is considered financially sound.
-In MIN's, case, the ratio of 23.33x suggests that interest is comfortably covered, which means that lenders may be inclined to lend more money to the company, as it is seen as safe in terms of payback.
+In MIN’s, case, the ratio of 50.72x suggests that interest is comfortably covered, which means that lenders may be inclined to lend more money to the company, as it is seen as safe in terms of payback.

 - Future Outlook: What are well-informed industry analysts predicting for MIN’s future growth?
 Take a look at our free research report of analyst consensus for MIN’s outlook.